JJWallis/faq-accordian/README.md

 }
 ```

 This was my first time controlling an SVG as a background image, as up until this point I had only worked with both png or jpg formats.
 Controlling the size/scalability and positioning as the viewport grew wider quickly became the hardest aspect to control.
 Having a fluid horizontal position allowed the image to respond to viewport changes, yet in the future I will practice using fixed px units to see what effect that may have on controlling the layout.
-Ultimately since these issues were happening with my positioned SVGs along the top of the card, my research into 'responsive positioning' showed how difficult that layout technique can be to handle responsively, and that we mustn't use it in places it's not designed for.
+Ultimately, since these issues were happening with my positioned SVGs along the top of the card, my research into 'responsive positioning' showed how difficult that layout technique can be to handle responsively, and that we mustn't use it in places it's not designed for.

 ```js
 if (!arrow.classList.contains('invert')) {